> Coope Boyes & Simpson > Songs > Wexford Carol

 Jessica Radcliffe, Lisa Ekström and Martin Simpson sang the Wexford Carol in 2000 on their CD Beautiful Darkness: Celebrating the Winter Solstice.

 Coope Boyes & Simpson, Fi Fraser, Jo Freya and Georgina Boyes sang the Wexford Carol in 2006 on their CD Voices at the Door.
-They commented in their album notes:
+They noted:

 Although its obvious connections are with Ireland, this carol has lots of links with Derbyshire—and it's also a favourite with Lester Simpson, who comes from Derbyshire.